Recycling intermediate steps to improve Hamiltonian Monte Carlo: Numerical results

-with $\widehat{\Sigma}_{\rm emp}$ the empirical covariance matrix and $\mathrm{I}$ the identity matrix.
-After the tuning phase, we run NUTS until the total number of gradient evaluations reaches $10^4$.
-This procedure is repeated 800 times and the ESS for each statistic is averaged across the repetitions.

-Figure~\ref{fig:Gaussian_tuning_comparison} shows the ratio of average ESS with and without recycling during the covariance estimation phase for $N_{\rm adap} = 400$.
-Again, in this experiment recycling is only carried out during the tuning phase and the difference in ESS comes purely from difference in mass matrix parameters.
+Lastly, the results of our covariance/mass matrix tuning experiment is summarized in Figure~\ref{fig:Gaussian_tuning_comparison}.
+Again, in this experiment recycling is only carried out during the tuning phase and the difference in ESS comes purely from difference in the accuracy of the covariance estimators.
 The benefit of recycling diminishes as $N_{\rm adap}$ increases as the covariance matrix can be adequately approximated without recycling and we found no advantage of recycling when $N_{\rm adap} \geq 800$.